Male Northern Cardinal bird in Michigan - USA

 Image Credit: MidJourney

-The Perky-Pet Red Cardinal Bird Feeder holds up to 2.5 pounds of black oil sunflower seeds and features a metal mesh design that allows multiple cardinals to feed simultaneously from any angle.
+The Perky Pet Red Cardinal Bird Feeder has a 2.5-pound capacity and has a mesh design so multiple cardinals can feed from any angle.

 Check Price